FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/01Task1.md

     ![Burp_Suite8](bs-repeater1.png)

 10. Now we are going to modify our query a bit.
+We will intentionally send an incomplete input in order to generate an error.
     - Click on the First line in the Raw request and append ```'--``` to the end of the GET request.
     - The GET should now look like ```/rest/products/search?q='--```-.
 Click **Send**.
     - We will now see an error in the Response section.